Aisha will give a reading and a master class as part of the Axton Visiting Writers Series at the University of Louisville September 28-29th, 2017.

 Aisha read at Antigone bookstore as part of the How We Speak to One Another anthology group reading on April 14th.

 She also read at Antigone bookstore as part of the Truth to Power anthology group reading on March 31st.

-She presented a talk at the Power of Narrative Conference at Boston University on March 26th.
+She presented a talk on race and experimental prose at the Power of Narrative Conference at Boston University on March 26th.

 Aisha was part of a panel discussion with Steven Church, Megan Kimble, Will Slattery, Katherine Standefer, and Nicole Walker about the anthology How We Speak to One Another at the Tucson Festival of Books Sunday, March 12th at 1pm

 She read with C.S.
 Giscombe for POG in Tucson on February 18th.

 She had the ridiculous honor of reading alongside Lisa O’Neill, Kristen Nelson and TC Tolbert before DAR WILLIAMS performed Tuesday, January 10th at the Rialto in Tucson.

 She read in San Diego for the NOW That’s What I Call Poetry Vol. 29 Reading at Tiger!
 Tiger! on November 20th.

 On October 26th at 7pm, she gave a reading at Salt Lake Community College.